(602) 248-0380

 * Required Field

 If you sustain an on-the-job injury and are unable to return to work for any period of time, you should be able to receive compensation for your lost wages.
 However, there are certain limitations on how much money you can receive as it relates to a percentage of your salary before you were injured as well as a cap on the total monthly payments available.
-Here, we want to discuss the monthly statutory maximum payment for Arizona workers’ compensation in 2022.
+Here, we want to discuss the payment of workers’ compensation and the monthly statutory maximum available for Arizona workers in 2022.

-How The Workers’ Compensation Monthly Maximum Payout Changes
+How Payment of Workers’ Compensation Monthly Maximums Change

 If you sustain an on-the-job injury, there is a maximum amount of money that you could receive monthly if you are unable to complete your job-related duties and have to collect lost wages from the workers’ compensation insurance system.